 Anthony J Hall lost his life in the line of duty on the 5th of September 1982, alongside his colleague John Donley.
 Their Red Plaque was presented on the 5th of September 2018, the anniversary of their deaths.

-Colleagues at Peterlee Station in County Durham, Tony and John were killed in the line of duty when their appliance overturned on the way to answer a call for help.
+Colleagues at Peterlee Station in County Durham, Tony and John were killed in the line of duty when their fire engine overturned on the way to answer a call for help.
 At the time of his death, Tony was twenty-four and married, with his wife Gillian expecting her first child.